Hi smart recyclers and zero-wasters!

 - Rigid plastic packaging from razors

-Our recycle station is free to use.
-You are welcome to contribute to the donation can we have on the shelf for Schield Centre Kindergarten Primary School [learn more].
+Our recycle station is free to use!
+We contribute to these recycling programs by storing and arranging delivering of the above selected programs.
+To say thanks, you are welcome to support our business or contribute to the donation tin we have on the shelf for Schield Centre Kindergarten Primary School [learn more].

 Are there other recycle stations in Albany?

 Aside from the City of Albany and Albany Eco House, you can try one of these locations to see what recycle programs they have available.